 Most people start with the palace and drift to the gardens.
 If you are amongst the first few into the palace, I would recommend bee-lining for the big-ticket item: the hall of mirrors.
 It fills up quickly and photographs are so much more impressive without a room full of people.

 I would head straight to the gardens afterwards and enjoy Marie Antoinette’s cottages, Trion and the fountains while everyone is still indoors.
 At around 3 or 4 when most people have drifted outside, head inside and enjoy a much less crowded palace.
 Just keep in mind that you will need to wait in line again to get back into the palace, so plan accordingly.

 Let’s face it, pushing through crowds of people all day is exhausting.
 Versailles has had the same problem for decades, so do the same thing the noble men and women would do and escape for some serenity in the spacious gardens.
 There are so many nooks and crannies to explore for a little quiet time.

 - Golf carts are available for hire to zip around the large grounds, these come in handy if you have mobility issues or just want a fun ride.

 - Food is available at a few locations in the gardens and palace.
-Pick up a map on your way in to located these.
-I would reccomend getting something to go and having a picnic somewhere quiet on the grounds.
+Pick up a map on your way in to locate these.
+I would recommend getting something to go and having a picnic somewhere quiet on the grounds.

 - Plan on spending the whole day.
 There is so much to see and do that a few hours won’t allow you the full experience.

-Getting excited for your Paris trip?
+Getting excited about your Paris trip?
 Check out these posts to get you started: